-He then came upon the wounded Oliver and with unimaginable cruelty, shot him 10 more times in the leg before finishing him off with a fatal shat.
+He then came upon the wounded Oliver and with unimaginable cruelty, according to a witness, shot him 10 more times in the leg before finishing him off with a fatal head shot.

 Cruz shot at least 7 of his victims 8 or more times.
-Wang and Oliver were each hit 12 times.
+Wang was hit 13 times, Oliver 12 times.
 Allysa Alhadef was shot 10 times.
-That's at least 67 shots into just 7 people.
+Martin Duque was shot 8 times.
 Savage, to say the least.

 In all, Cruz hit 34 people, 31 of them teenagers.
 17 of those 34 people would die.
 12 died in the school.
-3 (Duque, Feis and Ramsey) died on the grounds of the school and 2 (Hixon and Montalto) died in the hospital.
+3 (Duque, Feis and Ramsey) died on the grounds of the school and 2 (Hixon and Montalto) were pronounced dead at the hospital.